 \section{Introduction}

-The digital age in which we live in has resulted in the huge amounts of high dimensional data.
-Analysis of such data is extremely difficult and computational costly due to the problem of curse of dimensionality.
-Traditional statistics deals with observations which are essentially elements of a real vector space.
-Nowadays many problems of statistical interest in the sciences require the analysis of data which consist of more complex objects, taking values in spaces which are naturally not (Euclidean) vector spaces but still feature some geometric structure.
-For instance, in object recognition, an image with resolution of $64\times64$ is directly represented as a vector in a $4,096$-dimensional vector space.
-For a vector space of such high dimensions, the data that we have is obviously too sparse for efficient processing and analysis.
-Explicitly, one million data points in a 100-dimensional vector space is considered to be too small a data set for data analysis.
-However, with the assumption that the data points are close to a much lower dimensional manifold, e.g. a 6-dimensional manifold, then, in theory, one million data points is enough to extract the relevant information required.
+The digital age in which we live has resulted in huge numbers of high-dimensional sample points.
+Conducting an analysis of such sample points is extremely difficult and computationally costly because of the curse of dimensionality.
+Traditional statistics deals with observations that are essentially elements of a real vector space.
+However, today, many problems of statistical interest in the sciences require the analysis of sample points that consist of more complex objects, taking values in spaces that are naturally not (Euclidean) vector spaces but still feature some geometric structure.
+For instance, in object recognition, an image with a resolution of $64\times64$ is directly represented as a vector in a $4,096$-dimensional vector space.
+For a vector space of such high dimensions, the sample points are obviously too sparse for efficient processing and analysis.
+More specifically, one million sample points in a 100-dimensional vector space is considered too small a set for analysis.
+However, with the assumption that the sample points are close to a manifold of much lower dimensions, e.g. a 6-dimensional manifold, then, in theory, one million sample points is enough to extract the relevant information required.